aaronshaver/witness-wheel-puzzle/README.md

-# witness-wheel-puzzle
+# graph-unique-paths

 ## Description

-This program calculates the maximum unique paths for the "wheel" puzzles from the game The Witness.
+This program calculates the maximum unique paths for graphs which have start and end nodes (you must start on a start node, and end on an end node).
+I was originally inspired by wanting to know how many permutations the "wheel" puzzles from the game The Witness had (the ones in the desert area).
+But this module is sufficiently flexible that you can use it on other types of graphs too.

-The puzzles have 7 normal nodes (which all act as starting points), and 6 of those nodes have "exit" nodes attached to the outside of them (where your path finishes and you're unable to draw anymore).
+The Witness puzzles have 7 normal nodes (which all act as starting points), and 6 of those nodes have "end" nodes attached to the outside of them (where your path finishes and you're unable to draw anymore).

 You can't revisit or pass through a node if you've been on it in the past.
 There are 12 normal vertices in the puzzle.
-If you count the edge normal nodes connecting to the exit nodes, there are 18 vertices.
+If you count the edge normal nodes connecting to the end nodes, there are 18 vertices.

-Exits are special nodes: you can't start on an exit, and you must finish on an exit.
+End nodes are special: you can't start on an end node, and you must finish on one.

-I will now attempt to draw an ASCII version of the puzzle:
+Here's my attempt to draw an ASCII version of the puzzle (end nodes not shown):

                            +------+
                            |      |